diacritics/database/spec/README.md

 Optional
 Type: `String`

 The associated language variant written in English, if applicable.
-For example, if the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code is `de_AT`, this entry would include the full name of the variant country, `"Austria"` for the `AT` variant.
+For example, if the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code is `de_AT`, this entry would include the full name of the variant country, `Austria` for the `AT` variant.

 ###### metadata.native